 Like most of his peers within the elite group of "British Invasion" writers, Warren Ellis started his career working on classic British titles like Doctor Who Magazine, Speakeasy, and Judge Dredd Magazine.
 In 1991, he began a monthly serial of his first recurring character Lazarus Churchyard with artist D'Israeli in Blast!
 Magazine.
 Many years later the Lazarus Churchyard stories would be expanded and updated in the Lazarus Churchyard: The Final Cut graphic novel by Image.

 In 1994 he was recruited by Marvel to take over Hellstorm: Prince of Lies.
 His run lasted from issues 12-21.
 Later that same year he began what would become his legendary run on Excalibur, revitalizing a title that was forgotten by all but the most die-hard X-Fans.
 Ellis also began work on Marvel's 2099 line, writing two issues of 2099 Unlimited, which later led in to his run on Doom 2099.
 Ellis continued working for Marvel through 2000, finally leaving for many years after the failure of his Counter-X project.
-Ellis has recently returned to Marvel, and will write 2014's Moon Knight.
+Ellis has recently returned to Marvel, and had a six issue run on Moon Knight.

 Ellis' failed attempt to revitalize the second tier X-Men titles for Marvel helped spur his decision to leave them for a few years.
 In 1997, he signed an exclusive contract for DC.
 Under the contract terms he was allowed an unprecedented amount of creative control which extended to Vertigo, Wildstorm and Homage titles, as well as allowing him the freedom to finish up any of his outstanding projects for other companies.
 His most well-known projects during this rime include Transmetropolitan (which began under the Helix imprint, but was soon published under the Vertigo banner), and Planetary (for Wildstorm).